neporshiso/react-metronome/README.md

-A metronome built with React following the Metronome project.
+A metronome built with React following the Metronome project here: https://daveceddia.com/react-practice-projects/.
 Kyra and I worked together on this app.